mingfang/terraform-provider-k8s/site/k8s_extensions_v1beta1_pod_security_policy/README.md

 ###### Required •  TypeString

 rule is the strategy that will dictate the allowable RunAsUser values that may be set.
+## runtime_class

+runtimeClass is the strategy that will dictate the allowable RuntimeClasses for a pod.
+If this field is omitted, the pod's runtimeClassName field is unrestricted.
+Enforcement of this field depends on the RuntimeClass feature gate being enabled.

+#### allowed_runtime_class_names

+###### Required •  TypeList

+allowedRuntimeClassNames is a whitelist of RuntimeClass names that may be specified on a pod.
+A value of "*" means that any RuntimeClass name is allowed, and must be the only item in the list.
+An empty list requires the RuntimeClassName field to be unset.
+#### default_runtime_class_name

+######  TypeString

+defaultRuntimeClassName is the default RuntimeClassName to set on the pod.
+The default MUST be allowed by the allowedRuntimeClassNames list.
+A value of nil does not mutate the Pod.
 ## selinux

 seLinux is the strategy that will dictate the allowable labels that may be set.